saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ### `--deviceNameQuery`

-__Description__: for dynamic allocation of a device, provide the device name you would like to dynamically allocate.
-For example, use iPhone.*Plus to allocate any iPhone Plus device.
+__Description__: allows you to provide the general device name you would like to use for dynamic allocation.
+For example, `iPhone.*Plus` would allocate any iPhone Plus device.

-__Example__: see the examples under `devices`.
+__Example__:

 ```js
 --datacenter US --deviceNameQuery 'iPhone 8.*'